Suspension of the Obligation to File for Insolvency: What does it mean for Creditors?

 Which Companies will not survive the Crisis?

-It is to be hoped that the goals of the legislator will become reality and that a multitude of companies will survive the crisis.
+It is to be hoped that the legislator’s goals will become a reality and that a multitude of companies will survive the crisis.
 However, the crisis has already led to numerous changes in the behaviour of market participants, which will continue to apply even after the end of the crisis and will make it very difficult for some affected companies to “recover” and survive.
 Examples of behavioural changes include the greatly intensified use of home office work, telephone and video conferences, online training and delivery services of all kinds.

-Furthermore, the convenient delivery service of any kind of goods will put the raison d’être of many a sales outlet and restaurant into question.
+Furthermore, the convenient delivery service of any goods will put the raison d’être of many a sales outlet and restaurant into question.
 The COVID-19 coronavirus crisis will lead to changes in how business is conducted but knowing how to respond to these changes is the biggest issue.

 Suspension of Insolvency Filing Obligations: How should Creditors behave?

 Every creditor should check whether his contractual partner is likely to be among the winners or losers of the current COVID-19 crisis in the medium term and act accordingly.
 The COVID-19 crisis has led to considerable solidarity among market participants.
 Some creditors have deferred their claims or have declared partial waivers and are making their own contribution to the recovery of the contracting partner.
-Credit institutions are prepared to relax their credit standards, which is made considerably easier for them with indemnities of 90% and in individual cases 100%.
+Credit institutions are prepared to relax their credit standards, which is made considerably easier for them with indemnities of 90% and, in individual cases, 100%.

-However, if the creditor’s analysis concludes that the business environment of his contractual partner has deteriorated massively, they can try to secure their economic position contractually – or have their claims determined by court.
+However, if the creditor’s analysis concludes that the business environment of his contractual partner has deteriorated massively, they can try to secure their economic position contractually – or have their claims determined by the court.